 Stories speak!
-The words that form stories have life.
-They have colours through which they paint images – beautiful and ugly – but vivid images all the same.
+The words that form stories have colours through which they paint images – beautiful and ugly – but vivid images all the same.
 They have power; power to make, and power to break.
-We, at The Caged Bird Sings, hope the stories I tell, the images I paint, beautiful or ugly, make, rather than break….
+We, at The Caged Bird Sings, hope the stories we tell, the images we paint, beautiful or ugly, make, rather…